BetonQuest/BetonQuest/documentation/User-Documentation/Objectives-List.md

 ## Pickup item: `pickup`

 To complete this objective you need to pickup the specified amount of items.
 The first argument must be the internal name of an item defined in `items.yml`.
-This can also be a list of multiple items.
+This can also be a comma-separated list of multiple items.
 You can optionally add the `amount:` argument to specify how many of these items the player needs to pickup.
-The amount is a total amount!
-Not an amount per specified item.
+This amount is a total amount though, it does not count per each individual item.

 You can also add the `notify` keyword to display how many items are left to pickup.

 !!! example